smcclatchy/ngs-lesson/_episodes/04-narayanan.md

 #### Load gene information

-Let us load the data file containing basic gene information that are used in the analysis.
+Load the data file containing basic gene information used in the analysis.

 ~~~